Vanadis expedition: The Pacific

 Between May and August 1884 Vanadis called at several locations in the Pacific Islands.
 On May 8–12 they reached the first port, Nuku Hiva in the Marquesas Islands and next stop was Fakarava in the Tuamotu Islands (15–17 May).
 Tahiti in the Society Islands was next island and here they stopped for almost two weeks (19 May – 2 June), followed by Oahu in the Hawaiian Islands (20 June – 10 July).
 Captain Lagerberg and the Prince made a visit at the palace and king Kalakaua visited the ship three days later.
-The prince and a few companions also made a private visit to see Kilauea volcano.
+The prince and a few companions also made a private visit to see Kīlauea volcano.
 Last stop in the Pacific was Jaluit in the Marshall Islands (26 July - 2 August).

 Japan and Hong Kong (26 August - 29 October)

 After 3 weeks at sea Vanadis arrived to Japan and first stop was Yokohama.
 It was time to look through the ship and make sure it was alright.
-There was also time for a very short audition at emperor Meiji in Tokyo.
+There was also time for a very short audience with Emperor Meiji in Tokyo.
 During their time in Japan they also experienced a very severe typhoon.

 Philippines (1–6 November)

 When Vanadis got to Manila, the reception was overwhelming.
 At the time the Philippines was part of the Spanish Empire and the Spanish governor wanted to make an impression on the Swedish Crown Prince.
-And he succeeded, Crown Prince Oscar was surprised by all the dinners, parties, excursions, flags and decorations in Swedish colours and fireworks that was arranged for them.
+He succeeded, since Crown Prince Oscar was surprised by all the dinners, parties, excursions, flags and decorations in Swedish colours and fireworks that was arranged for them.

 Hjalmar Stolpe wanted to use the time to collect ethnographica from the locals.
 He hired a boat but after just a few hours at sea there was technical problems and they were forced back to land close to the village Cabeaben in the Mariveles mountains.
 Here they met people and Ekholm took about 20 photographs and Stolpe documented tattoos and managed to get hold of 80 objects, most of them from the boat trip to Mariveles.